Many small hotels struggle with chaos.

 After over a decade of developing software, we've discerned the ingredients that makes up such elegant systems and how to make it work --and how not.

 We also had the opportunity to run a vacation rental business.
 We took loads of condominium apartments and turned them into hotel rooms in multiple locations.
-This required a very mobile team of receptionists and housekeepers, often moving thru different locations in one day.
+This required a very mobile team of receptionists and housekeepers, often moving through different locations in one day.

 1Day was built with this agility in mind.
 The system had to work well on the go, it had to be easily understood by staff, and it had to be light and fast.